What Law Firms Need to Know about Cyber Security

 Email is the most common entry point for hackers.
 90% of cyber breaches occur because of a phishing scam.
 A spam filter is a simple line of defense against phishing emails.
 The best thing for lawyers to do if they have clicked on a phishing email is to change passwords and apply the two-factor authentication, suggests Law Technology Today in a recent article.

 Law firms need to take note of data breaches happening on a regular basis in the news.
 Any firm, large or small, is vulnerable to a cyber attack.
-By engaging a technology partner and having a technology program, law firms can keep up to date with top threats and defend against them.
+By engaging a technology partner and having a technology program, law firms can keep up-to-date with top threats and defend against them.
 Making minor changes, such as using two-factor authentication and encrypting all devices, is a step in the right direction.
-The biggest way law firms can prevent cyber-attacks and protect client confidentiality is by being informed and constantly aware.
+The biggest way law firms can prevent cyber attacks and protect client confidentially is by being informed and constantly aware.